-Mr. Todd Burton: Stated that he spoke with Mr. Tomlinson who also served on the Land Use Advisory Board in doing the map and plan.
+Mr. Todd Burton: Stated that he spoke with Mr. Tomlinson who also served on the Land Use Advisory Board when developing the map and plan.
 Stated that he has been fighting rezoning for his area for 15 years.
-Mr. Burton stated that they have pulled out some amendments in the Land Use Plan that we worked on as a community.
+Mr. Burton stated they have pulled out some amendments in the Land Use Plan that we worked on as a community.
 Multi-family was to be out on the thoroughfares, where you could transition from the major uses.
-No way didn't we say you would put 48 units in R-1; there are apartments already there.
+No way didn't we say you would put 48 units in R-1;

+there are apartments already there.
 We are building a school right down the road.
 The Land Use Plan is suppose to be used as a guide.
 We said the infrastructure would not support apartments.

-Mr. Micky Bridger, Chairman of the Country Wood Subdivision: Stated that there were question we don't have an association; Stated that he is the chairman.
+Mr. Micky Bridger, Chairman of the Country Wood Subdivision: Stated that there were questions if the association existed and acknowledged that he is the chairman.
 He commented on the traffic and his incident of bottle neck traffic at 7 or 8 o'clock in one morning and 4 o'clock in the evening.
 Traffic cuts through our neighborhood.
-Stated that there is a difference in living as a home owner and an apartment.
+Mr. Bridger also commented that there is a difference in living as a home owner and an apartment renter.